goschtl/zope/megrok.chameleon/trunk/src/megrok/chameleon/README.txt

      Tell whether a name exists in the templates' namespace.

 * ``not``
-     Evaluate the trailing expression to a boolean value and invert it.
+     Evaluate the expression to a boolean value and invert it.

 * ``path``
-     Handle the trailing expression as a path and not as a Python expression.
+     Handle the expression as a path and not as a Python expression.

 * ``provider``
      Support for viewlet providers.

-.. warning:: `z3c.pt` support has been dropped with
-             ``megrok.chameleon`` 0.5.

 .. note:: Starting with ``megrok.chameleon`` 0.5 support for the
           Python expression ``exists()`` has been dropped.
 The TALES